-When you use UNC paths for folder redirection, the #homedirectory# variable is not supported.
-After you choose the Redirect to the user's home directory policy, you do not need to specify the path.
+- When you use UNC paths for folder redirection, the #homedirectory# variable is not supported.
+After you choose the Redirect to the user's home directory policy, you do not need to specify the path. - We recommend using the Users and groups to access redirection target paths policy instead of the Grant administrator permission policy to grant users access to redirection target folders.
+The Grant administrator permission policy grants members in the Local Administrators group access to the redirection target folders.
+However, adding users to the Local Administrators group can pose security concerns due to the broad permissions associated with this role.